sapienzastudentsnetwork/sapienzastudentsnetwork.github.io/30786/info/freshmen/how-to-enroll.md

 The following admission process depends on passing the selection.
 Candidates from non-EU countries legally residing abroad cannot participate in the selection rounds without receiving the pre-acceptance letter and confirming the invitation it contains.
 For more details, click [here](https://www.uniroma1.it/en/admissions2024).

-## Visa
+### Visa

-Non-EU citizens must apply for a student visa at the Italian Embassy or Consulate of their jurisdiction.
+**Non-EU citizens must apply for a student visa** at the Italian Embassy or Consulate of their jurisdiction.
 Check if you need a student visa on the [Visa for Italy](https://vistoperitalia.esteri.it/home/en) portal.

-If your application has been positively evaluated, the chosen institution will be able to issue a “Letter of eligibility for enrolment”.
+If your application has been positively evaluated, the chosen institution will be able to issue a **Letter of eligibility for enrolment**.
 The competent Italian higher education institution will validate online your application with all the evaluation details required by the competent Italian Diplomatic Consular Mission/Embassy to start your visa application.

-Fill in the section “Visa” of the online form: once your request is approved by the Italian Diplomatic Consular Mission/Embassy for the visa, you have to take an appointment and go to the Diplomatic Consular Mission/Embassy to obtain your visa.
+Fill in the section **Visa** of the online form: once your request is approved by the Italian Diplomatic Consular Mission/Embassy for the visa, you have to **take an appointment** and go to the Diplomatic Consular Mission/Embassy to obtain your visa.

-The validation procedure done by higher education institutions does not imply any right to obtain the visa: the decision on visa for study purposes is of exclusive jurisdiction of the competent Italian Diplomatic Consular Mission/Embassy.
+The validation procedure done by higher education institutions **does not imply** any right to obtain the visa: the decision on visa for study purposes is of exclusive jurisdiction of the competent **Italian Diplomatic Consular Mission/Embassy**.

-If you are an EU citizen or come from EFTA countries (Iceland, Liechtenstein, Norway and Switzerland), you do not need a visa.
-However, if stay in Italy for more than 3 months, you should register with the Anagrafe (Register office) of your Municipality of residence.
+If you are an EU citizen or come from EFTA countries (Iceland, Liechtenstein, Norway and Switzerland), **you do not need a visa**.
+However, if stay in Italy for **more than 3 months**, you should **register with the Anagrafe (Register office) of your Municipality of residence**.

 ## Infostud